stormchaserroleplaying/stormchaserRPG/Spells/1/Warding/index.md

 When you cast the spell, choose one of the following rites, the target of which must be within 10 feet of you throughout the casting.

-**Atonement.** You touch one willing creature whose alignment has changed, and you make a DC 20 spellcasting ability check.
-On a successful check, you restore the target to its original alignment.
+**Atonement.** You touch one willing creature who has broken an oath or breached their diety's principals.
+Make a spellcasting ability check vs DC 20.
+On a successful check, the target is absolved of its transgressions.
+A creature can benefit from this rite once every 7 days.

 **Bless Water.** You touch one vial of water and cause it to become holy water.